 Everyone has heard of scammers selling fake handbags and electronics, but parents and teens have to look out for another scam. . . counterfeit prom dresses.
 So be warned, getting scammed by a knock-off or counterfeit dress website can be a mistake that can damage more than just your wallet.

 It’s surprisingly easy to be lured onto one of the fake prom dress sites.
 It begins as you search for the perfect dress.
-It starts with looking at the latest fashion magazines then searching online. . .
+It starts by looking at the latest fashion magazines then searching online.

 While looking for the best deal and the dress of your dreams, you come to an online store that offers prices 60% lower.
 While picking out the perfect style with the best deal, you find that, even better, it comes in more than 20 colors!

 The truth is, you’ve just seen the biggest dead giveaway that your dress won’t be quite what you are expecting.
 It’s time to hit the back button if something like this pops up on the page where the photographed dress is featured: